zlomke76-del/solace-core/EU_AI_ACT_MAPPING.md

 ## System Classification

+Solace Core is:

 - **Not a General-Purpose AI Model (GPAI)**
 - **Not a High-Risk AI System**
 - **Not an AI system performing inference or prediction**
+- **Not a system that autonomously affects the environment**
 - **Governance and control infrastructure only**

-Solace Core evaluates **proposed action intents** and issues an enforceable decision:
+Solace Core evaluates **proposed action intents** and issues an enforceable authority decision:

 - `PERMIT`
 - `DENY`
 - `ESCALATE`

-No execution, inference, or real-world effect may occur without a valid `PERMIT`.
+No execution, side effects, or real-world impact may occur without a valid `PERMIT`.

+---

+## Allocation of Regulatory Responsibility

+Solace Core does **not** replace or assume the obligations of AI system providers or deployers under the EU AI Act.

+Responsibility for:
+- risk classification,
+- dataset governance,
+- model accuracy,
+- bias mitigation,
+- robustness of model outputs,
+- and post-market incident reporting

+remains with the provider or deployer of the AI system into which Solace Core is embedded.

+Solace Core provides a **structural execution-control layer** that enables compliance by preventing ungoverned or unauthorized execution, but it does not itself satisfy provider obligations.

 ---